lmondada/dphil-thesis/content/03_compiler/04_limitations.md

 The Hamming distance of one that separates successive bitstrings in the code translate into a single two-qubit CX gate in Graysynth.

-This approach was adapted to work with hardware connectivity constraints @Degriend2020 and @Vandaele2022.
+This approach was adapted to work with hardware connectivity constraints in @Degriend2020, @Gogioso2022 and @Vandaele2022.
-An up-to-date study of performance of phase polynomial-based compiler optimisations and comparisons with other approaches is performed in @Griend2025.
+An up-to-date study of performance of phase polynomial-based compiler optimisations and comparisons with standard approaches is performed in @Griend2025.

 The study of phase polynomials can also be generalised to arbitrary diagonal operators.
-An asymptotically tight bound of the resource requirements for arbitrary diagonal operator implementations was recently given in @Sun_2023.
+Tight asymptotic bounds on the resource requirements for arbitrary diagonal operator synthesis, along with their implementation, was recently given in @Sun_2023.
 The authors propose using a smart meshing of different Gray codes in parallel, as well as,